andyzhangx/demo/llm/pd-disaggregation/kaito/README.md

 2. **Istio Gateway doesn't know how to connect** — Without explicit configuration, the Istio Gateway (Envoy) may attempt TLS or mTLS to reach the EPP's ext-proc gRPC port 9002, but the EPP isn't set up for that.

 3. **Injecting an Istio sidecar on EPP does NOT work** — We tested adding `sidecar.istio.io/inject: "true"` to the EPP deployment.
 The sidecar gets injected (pod becomes 2/2), but the Gateway's ext-proc filter connects directly to the EPP service (not through mesh mTLS), so the sidecar intercepts the inbound traffic and expects mTLS that the Gateway isn't sending via the ext-proc path → `connection termination` errors.
+See also [Istio Sidecar on EPP Fix](#istio-sidecar-on-epp-fix) for the case where sidecar is auto-injected by namespace label.

 ### Which DestinationRule mode to use?